redrickh/Kivy_to_apk_colab/README.md

    !sudo apt-get install libffi-dev
    !yes | buildozer android clean
    !yes | buildozer init
+   !yes | buildozer -v android debug

+View Script Output:
-   !yes | buildozer -v android debugView Script Output:As the script runs, follow the output in the Colab notebook to ensure that each step completes successfully.That's it!
+As the script runs, follow the output in the Colab notebook to ensure that each step completes successfully.

+That's it!
 You've successfully set up the development environment and built an Android APK with debugging enabled in Google Colab.